zmalone/chef-web-docs/source/starter-use-cases/ntp.md

 [WARN] If you look on the [community site][community-site] you'll see there's already an [NTP cookbook][ntp-community-cookbook].
 Oh no!

 The community cookbook is much more feature-complete than the one we've written and is designed to fit more use cases.
 While this cookbook serves as a great learning process, checking the community site before developing your own cookbooks can save you from re-inventing the wheel.
+You can always contribute to the community cookbooks if you create something useful.

 [ntp-project]: http://www.ntp.org/
 [docs-resources]: http://docs.opscode.com/resource.html